jwharm/java-gi/docs/getting-started/getting_started_07.md

 </interface>
 ```

 To make use of this file in our application, we revisit our `GtkApplicationWindow` subclass, and add a `GtkTemplate` annotation.
-The annotation is processed by the `TemplateTypes.register()` method.
-It will call {{ doc('method@Gtk.WidgetClass.set_template_from_resource') }} from the class init function to set the ui file as template for this class, and call {{ doc('method@Gtk.Widget.init_template') }} in the instance init function to instantiate the template for each instance of our class.
+The annotation is processed by Java-GI, which will insert a call to {{ doc('method@Gtk.WidgetClass.set_template_from_resource') }} in the class init function, to set the ui file as template for this class, and a call {{ doc('method@Gtk.Widget.init_template') }} in the instance init function to instantiate the template for each instance of our class.

 ```java
  ...